Andrew-Dickinson/ip-explorer/README.md

 # IP Explorer

 A discovery and diagnostics tool which analyzes NYC Mesh IP addresses and shows the user useful information about them.
-Pulls from a variety of data sources to make the folowing information available:
+Pulls from a variety of data sources to make the following information available:

 - ✅ Network Number (and address breakdown)
 - ✅ Other IP addresses for this node